tolysz/possible/README.md

 Three valued Data.Maybe

+--

-Depends on modified aeson (i.e. one extra constructor with fields which an be intentionally "Missing"
+-- Depends on modified aeson (i.e. one extra constructor with fields which an be intentionally "Missing" ask aeson to implement it for us